-*The Child and Adolescent Psychiatry Fellowship is on hiatus, but intends to accept applications for the 2015/2016 academic year.
-Check in for updated information in Spring 2015.
+*The Child and Adolescent Psychiatry Fellowship is on hiatus, but will be accepting applications in the summer of 2016 for the 2017/2018 academic year.
+Check in for updated information in spring 2016.

 Welcome to our website.
 We are pleased to share information with you about our fellowship in Child and Adolescent Psychiatry at Nationwide Children’s Hospital and The Ohio State University.

 The Nationwide Children’s Hospital/ The Ohio State University Child and Adolescent Fellowship has its foundation at the Ohio State University where it was housed for greater than forty years.
 It was an integral part of the Ohio State University Department of Psychiatry.
 It was the goal of the founders to provide training in assessment and treatment for children who were presenting with significant emotional and behavioral problems.
 Early intervention was hoped to prevent psychopathology or decrease the severity of pathology encountered in the adult world.
 Collaboration between The Ohio State University with the Children’s Hospital began early in the history of the program.

 The Fellowship officially transferred to Nationwide Children’s Hospital in the summer of 2009 with the goal of increasing the integration of childhood mental health treatment into the context of general health care for children.
 The transfer increased the resources available to trainees to include the full spectrum of health management of children in the mid Ohio region.
 Because of the collaboration between the two institutions of Nationwide Children’s Hospital and The Ohio State University there is access to nationally recognized clinical care, research and educational activities.
 Upon successful completion of the program, the fellow has met the training requirements for Child and Adolescent Psychiatry certification by the American Board of Psychiatry and Neurology.